ultralytics/ultralytics/docs/en/guides/isolating-segmentation-objects.md

     - The `tuple` `(255, 255, 255)` represents the color white, which is the desired color for drawing the contour in this binary mask.

-    - The addition of `cv.FILLED` will color all pixels enclosed by the contour boundary the same, in this case, all enclosed pixels will be white.
+    - The addition of `cv2.FILLED` will color all pixels enclosed by the contour boundary the same, in this case, all enclosed pixels will be white.

     - See [OpenCV Documentation on `drawContours()`](https://docs.opencv.org/4.8.0/d6/d6e/group__imgproc__draw.html#ga746c0625f1781f1ffc9056259103edbc) for more information.